 1. Sam Browne Belt will be worn with one brace over right shoulder, except in No. 10, 10a, 11 and 11a Dress, when two braces will be worn.
-2. Spurs will not be worn on board Ship.
-3. Commissioned Officers on the General Staff of the Corps or serving on the Staff at the Admiralty, or on the Staffs of Commanders-in-Chief and Senior Naval Officers and Brigade Majors will wear Regimental Uniform.
-They will wear Armbands (para.
-2, page 117, Dress Regulations), in Undress.
-In Review Order Full Dress, they will wear sanguettes, except Brigade Majors and W.T.
+2. Spur will not be worn on board Ship.
+3. Commissioned Officers on the General Staff of the Corps or serving on the Staff at the Admiralty or on the Staffs of Commanders-in-Chief and Senior Naval Officers and Brigade Majors will wear Regimental Uniform.
+They will wear Armlets (para.
+2, page 116, Dress Regulations), in Undress.
+In Review Order Full Dress, they will wear aiguillettes, except Brigade Majors and W.T.
 Officers.
 4. Officers in No. 6a Dress may wear Brown Leather Shoes and Khaki Socks, when not parading with troops.
-5. Officers of the Special Reserve will provide themselves with No. 3 and 11 Dress only.
-For Mess Order, either full Evening Dress (Plain Clothes), or Mess Dress will be worn.
+5. Officers of the Special Reserve will provide themselves with No. 8 and 11 Dress only.
+Full evening dress (plain clothes) may be worn in lieu of Mess Dress.
 6. Letters R.M. in gilt metal are to be worn on shoulder straps below badges of rank on Blue Frock, Khaki Drill Tunic and Great Coat.
-The letters R.M. on the Drab Service Dress Frock are to be in bronze.
-7. Swords will be worn by all Officers in accordance with K.R.A. and A.R., para.
+The letters R.M. on the Drab Service Dress Frock are to be in bronze.\ 7.
+Swords will be worn by all Officers in accordance with K.R.A. and A.R., para.
 960 (ii) and (iii).
 8. In Review Order, swords, when undrawn, are not to be "hooked up" except by Officers carrying the Colours.
 They are to be carried in the left hand when on the march.
 When swords are drawn, the scabbards are to be "hooked up" by dismounted Officers in accordance with K.R.A. & A.R., para.
 960 (iv).